• Home

 Expand React Native code sample

 The React Native SDK exposes some of its internal status through the Connection Status API to allow your application to monitor the SDK's status.
-It provides this primarily as a mechanism for the application to determine how recently the internal flag cache has been updated with the most recent values, as well as diagnose potential reasons for the flag cache to be out of date.
+It provides this primarily as a mechanism for the application to determine how recently the internal flag cache has been updated with the most recent values, as well as to diagnose potential reasons for the flag cache to be out of date.

 Server-side SDKs